christinabeckaskenaizer/Whimzee/journals/preeti_mahar.md

 - Running docker containers

-## May 18, 2023
+## May 16, 2023

 Today I worked on:

-- Added Endpoint -> Cart
+- Setting up the projects base configuration files

-- Running docker containers
+- Learning how to manage merge requests with my teammates